 - assured of the support and opportunities they need to heal from harm, to become leaders, and to learn and grow.

-We support the development of a powerful social change movement to eliminate structural racism and create a racially just society.
+We support the development of a powerful social change movement to eliminate structural racism and create a racially just society. lead

-Leadership of communities of color
+Leadership of Communities of Color

 Efforts to achieve racial justice must be defined and led by the communities of color most affected by structural racism.

-Leadership from the field
+Leadership from the Field